bcroner/getfactors/README.md

 I'm currently debugging this and setting up multithreading, as it is embarassingly parallelizable.

 I published some of the work at https://www.amazon.com/NP-3SAT-Coverage-False-Clauses-ebook/dp/B08P93KY4B?ref_=ast_author_mpb in November of 2020.

+This source code has some sort of a performance bug in it that hinders its ability to crack larger problems.
+I'm calling on all tech studs to take a fresh look at this, fork it, and fix what's wrong.
+I'm just so burned out and sick of working on it.